 Because the Iloca Rapid had a rapid winder on the left, but the wind spool was still on the right, a set of long levers was needed to transmit the movement.
 The movement would also cock the shutter.
 Compare this to the innards of the Quick-B, which were a lot simpler.

 The Iloca Rapid-B was the rangefinder version of the Iloca Rapid and, in many respects, similar to the Quick-B apart from the rapid winder and smaller rewind knob.
 It featured helical focussing with a coupled rangefinder.
+It was usually fitted with a Steinheil Cassar lens in Prontor-SVS shutter, but can also be found with iloca Ilitar-Super lens.

 An Iloca Rapid-B. This one has grooved trim, I am not aware of any with plain trim ever been made.